 Cosmic Explorer will benefit greatly from research and development into low-noise inertial and position sensors.
-Such sensors will enable improvements in seismic isolation and suspension control, both of which enhance the low-frequency sensitivity of Cosmic Explorer, and thereby
+Such sensors will enable improvements in seismic isolation and suspension control, both of which enhance the low-frequency sensitivity of Cosmic Explorer, and thereby improve its localization, early warning, and/or high-redshift detection capabilities for compact binaries.

-As described in §8.1.4 above, the seismic isolation for the initial CE target assumes a moderate improvement over current technology: $0.1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $10 \, \mathrm{Hz}$ , which is threefold better isolation than Advanced LIGO, and $1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $1 \, \mathrm{Hz}$ , which is tenfold better than Advanced LIGO.
-Promising technologies to achieve this include combining the mechanics of a conventional geophone (GS13) with an interferometric proof mass readout.
-The noise below $1 \, \mathrm{Hz}$ is residual ground motion that comes from the inclusion of a position sensor signal to lock the suspension point to the ground on long timescales (a technique known as "blending").
+As described in §8.1.4 above, the seismic isolation for the initial CE target assumes a moderate improvement over current technology: $0.1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $10 \, \mathrm{Hz}$, which is threefold better isolation than Advanced LIGO, and $1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $1 \, \mathrm{Hz}$, which is tenfold better than Advanced LIGO.
+427 Promising technologies to achieve this include combining the mechanics of a conventional geophone (GS13) with an interferometric proof mass readout.
+458 The noise below $1 \, \mathrm{Hz}$ is residual ground motion that comes from the inclusion of a position sensor signal to lock the suspension point to the ground on long timescales (a technique known as "blending").
 Additionally, the horizontal inertial sensing is susceptible to contamination from ground tilt, and should therefore be paired with low-noise tiltmeters.
-This is motivated by studies at LIGO Hanford that have shown that ground tilt couples significantly to the strain readout of the interferometer even after active seismic isolation.
-Use the atmosphere, is an important motivator for carefully designed buildings.
-Further research in all of these areas is warranted.
+459 This is motivated by studies at LIGO Hanford that have shown that ground tilt couples significantly to the strain readout of the interferometer even after active seismic isolation.
+460 Lowering the tilt coupling, along with mitigating Newtonian noise fluctuations from the atmosphere, is an important motivator for carefully designed buildings.
+461 Further research in all of these areas is warranted.

 Subsequent upgrades are planned to achieve a more significant isolation improvement: an additional threefold improvement at 10 Hz and tenfold improvement at 1 Hz.
 A number of efforts are underway to meet this challenge worldwide.
-Moreover, improved low-frequency noise of the inertial sensors leads to less reliance on the low-frequency position sensor signals, thereby lessening the contamination from residual ground motion.
+462-465 Moreover, improved low-frequency noise of the inertial sensors leads to less reliance on the low-frequency position sensor signals, thereby lessening the contamination from residual ground motion.